puppetlabs/puppet-docs/source/references/glossary.markdown

 ### Puppet Collection

 A **Puppet Collection** is a package repository that contains versions of open-source Puppet components designed to work together.
 Puppet Collections were introduced with Puppet 4.
-For more information, see the [Using the Puppet Labs Package Repositories](/guides/puppetlabs_package_repositories.html) guide.
+For more information, see the [Using the Puppet Package Repositories](/guides/puppetlabs_package_repositories.html) guide.

 ### Puppet Enterprise